Complex Scene Image Editing by Scene Graph Comprehension: Experiments

-\textbf{Manipulation Experiments.} We generated three sets of images corresponding to object reomval, object replacement, and relationship change.
-For each operation, we randomly selected 30 images generated by SIMSG, SIMBIL(DIP), and SIMBIL(ours) respectively (270 total).
-Each image is annotated three times by AMT workers and we asked our annotators to judge whether the image is correctly manipulated according to the operation.
-In Table \ref{table4: VG_manipulation}, we report that SIMBIL(DIP) significantly outperforms SIMSG, and we achieve even higher gains with background-guided internal learning with mask dilation.
+As with experiments on CLEVR, we apply GLIDE and SDM on object removal and object replacement tasks, and SIMSG on all editing tasks.
+For each image editing task, we randomly selected 30 images generated by each baseline.
+This resulted in 120 images for object removal and replacement, and 60 images for semantic relationship change.
+Each image was annotated three times by AMT workers where they were asked to judge whether the image is correctly manipulated according to the input guidance.
+In Table \ref{table:vg_quantitative}, we report that SGC-Net significantly outperforms baselines, especially for object removal and relationship change tasks, which is consistent with our observation on CLEVR.